How Long Does a Commercial Project Take?

 This phase is also when we start discussing who will actually build your project.
 At Board & Vellum, we are firm believers in bringing a general contractor on board early in the process.
 We believe that early involvement makes the design better, and a contractor is your best resource for determining how much your project will really cost.
 If you don’t already have a contractor selected, we recommend interviewing multiple contractors and selecting one during schematic design.
 (And we can provide you with a list of contractors we think may be a good fit for you and your project.)

-The schematic design and contractor selection phase typically takes three to four months.
+The schematic design and contractor selection phase typically takes two to four months.

 Design Development / Permitting